binyoon99/binyoon99/README.md

 ### 🌱 I’m currently learning Python and data science as well as how to only eat white parts for oreos.

 ### 💞️ I’m looking to collaborate on Making an awesome games!
-(Prefer 2D because I get motionsickness when I play in 3D, unless you wanna call 911 while testing our game.)
+(Prefer 2D because I get motionsickness when I play 3D games, unless you wanna call 911 while testing our game.)

 ### 📫 How to reach me binyoon99@gmail.com or Discord Bin#0314 or just yell JAMIE YOON really loudly in your room and I'll come.